sophiay98/4182_fuzzer/README.md

 ####Application Layer Fuzzer

-The ip layer fuzzer is able to run three kinds of tests:
+The application layer fuzzer is able to run two kinds of tests:

-#####1.default tests
+#####1 payload with varied length
+it send a given number of packets with payload of varied lengths within a given range

 to run this test:

-    ipfuzzer.fuzz(field=f)

-f is a list of fields name.

-valid values for items in f are:

-    ttl,len,proto,ihl,flags,frag,tos,id,chksum,version
+    appfuzzer = APPFuzzer(source=src, dest=dest, sport=sport, dport=dport)
+    appfuzzer.fuzz(test=num, min_len=min,max_len=max)

+test field sets the number of tests to run.
+It should be a positive integer. min_len sets the minimum length in byte of the payload.
+It should be a positive integer as well. max_len sets the maximum length in byte of the payload.
+It should be greater than or equal to min_len and should be less then the payload limit indicated by Scapy ( e.g. should be less then 3000)

 #####2.reading from a csv file
 to run this test:

-    ipfuzzer.fuzz(file=file_name)
+    appfuzzer = APPFuzzer(source=src, dest=dest, sport=sport, dport=dport)
+    appfuzzer.fuzz(file=filename)

 file_name is the name of the file at the current directory.

-First row the file indicate the name of the field corresponding to the values in each column.

-Valid values for the first row are:

-    ttl,len,proto,ihl,flags,frag,tos,id,chksum,version

-To skip fuzzing a field, simply leave the cell corresponding to that field empty.

-The value of each cell should be a hex string within the range of the valid values for that field.

-For example, a valid CSV file shoud look like:

-    ttl,len,version
-    0x11,0xf00f,0xf
-    0x01,,0xf
+Each row of the file contains one payload that is no greater than the largest payload Scapy can take.

+The payload should be hex strings with no prefixes such as 0x or x/